DHBW-Experts/documents/README.md

 ## 4. Supporting Information

-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact the DHBW-Experts Team or check our [DHBW-Experts Blog](https://dhbw-experts.github.io/).
 The Team Members are:

 - Noah Kilders